NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Damage changed from 20 to 26
 - 6BBB(A) with follow ups exists
 - 6BB(A) replaced with 6A(A)
+- 6A
+  - Teleports behind the opponent no matter the range
+  - When done in a string it does vanilla teleport with quicker action
+- 6A combos added to strings list
+- 6A(A) hitbox disappears three frames sooner
 - 4B
   - Has more lift
   - +3 DEF frames
   - Ends three frames sooner
   - More lift
-- 2B made strong from weak on hit and block
-- 2B(B)
-  - Spinning knockback removed
+- 4A has a better window
-  - Has less lift
+- Act4A
-  - Replaced with 6B(B)
+  - Unblockable
-  - Comes out one frame slower
+  - Comes out faster on hit
+  - Grabbable on landing
 - 8B
   - Replaced with 2B(B)
   - Does 20 damage from 26